Career Recruiting Advice for Fisher School of Accounting Students

 For example, to be on-track for a spring or summer internship, students must complete TAX 5025, TAX 5027, ACG 5637 and ACG 5647 during the fall semester of their senior year.
 The Course Sequencing Chart for the 3/2 program describes the correct tracking pattern.
 Students who are off track (completed TAX 5025, TAX 5027, ACG 5637 and / or ACG 5647 during the spring semester of their senior year) must start the MAcc program in the summer to get back on track.
 If these students complete a summer internship, they will miss the required foundation graduate-accounting courses (which are prerequisites for most graduate accounting courses taken during the fifth year).

 Because of the requirement to use specific faculty members with the requisite expertise, the module timing in which fifth-year courses are offered may change from year to year, or, on occasion, specific courses may not be offered every year.
-In addition, to offer a meaningful case-based classroom experience, enrollment capacity in fifth-year courses (not required for one of the tracks) is limited.
+In addition, to offer a meaningful case-based classroom experience, enrollment capacity in fifth-year courses (not required for one of the concentrations) is limited.
 These fifth year courses may have 50-60 seats, but there are 100-120 fifth year students who may be interested in completing the course.

 For students who are on track (completed ACG 5226, ACG 5815, and TAX 5065 during the spring or summer of their senior year consistent with the School’s Course Sequencing Chart for the 3/2 program), these limits never cause a problem because on-track students meet prerequisites for every fifth-year course in our curriculum inventory.
 For these students it doesn’t matter if the School only offers twelve of the fifteen fifth-year courses in a particular year because they only need seven fifth-year courses to graduate, and they meet the prerequisites for every course the School offers.